bioteam/ML-Image-Segmentation/oct-choroid-seg/README.md

 ## What to expect
 * During training, the dice_coef (Dice Coefficient) increases as tensorflow converges on a better model
 * A directory `__pycache__` is added to the main directory during training
-* The results directory has as many hdf5 files as the number asigned to `epochs` and one `config.hdf5`
+* The results directory has one `config.hdf5` and several hdf5 files asigned to  an `epoch` number
+* To read one hdf5 file from the `results` directory, run `hdf5scan.py`

 # Training a model (patch-based)
 1. Modify *load_training_data* and *load_validation_data* functions in *train_script_patchbased_general.py* to load your training and validation data (see comments in code). [see example data file and load functions]